NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 ---

 You learn how to program.
-You learn how to fix things.But the hardest thing you'll ever learn is when to _leave them broken_.
+You learn how to fix things.
+But the hardest thing you'll ever learn is when to _leave them broken_.

 And maybe that's the most human skill of all.